-- 1. The employee identification number, home addresses, personal telephone numbers, vehicle license plate number, and driver's license numbers of the parties mentioned in the report are being redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
+- 1. The employee identification numbers, home addresses, personal telephone numbers, vehicle license plate numbers, and driver's license numbers of the parties mentioned in the Responsive Document are being redacted because they are exempt from disclosure under Section 7(1)(b) of FOIA, which exempts "private information."
 "Employee identification numbers," "home addresses," "personal telephone numbers," "vehicle license plate numbers," and "driver's license numbers" are specifically mentioned within the definition of "private information" found in Section 2(c-5) of FOIA. - 2.
-The date of birth of the party mentioned in the report is being redacted because it is exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
-Section 7(1)(c) goes on to say that, "'Unwarranted invasion of personal privacy' means the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's right to privacy outweighs any legitimate public interest in obtaining the information."
-It has been determined that the aforementioned data falls squarely within that definition and its redaction is appropriate under FOIA. - 3.
-Section 7(1)(a) of FOIA exempts "[i]nformation specifically prohibited from disclosure by federal or State law or rules and regulations implementing federal or State law."
-5 ILCS
+The dates of birth, physical descriptions, and the auto insurance policy numbers of the parties mentioned in the Responsive Document are being redacted because they are exempt from disclosure under Section 7(1)(c) of FOIA, which exempts "personal information contained within public records, the disclosure of which would constitute a clearly unwarranted invasion of personal privacy...."
+Section 7(1)(c) goes on to say that, "Unwarranted invasion of personal privacy' means the disclosure of information that is highly personal or objectionable to a reasonable person and in which the subject's right to privacy outweighs any legitimate public interest in obtaining the information."
+It has been determined that the aforementioned data falls squarely within that definition and its redaction is appropriate under FOIA.

-Ms. Swiatek 15-FOIA-218 Police Report #15-48107 Page 2 of 2
+Ms. Jacqueline Anderson 15-FOIA-230 Police Report #15-50654 Page 2 of 3

-140/7(1)(a).
-Accordingly, the home address, date of birth, driver's license number, sex, race, height, weight, hair and eye color of the party mentioned in the report is exempt from disclosure per the Driver's Privacy Protection Act, 18 U.S.C. § 2721 et seq., which prohibits individuals from knowingly obtaining or disclosing "personal information" from a motor vehicle record.
+3. Section 7(1)(a) of FOIA exempts "[i]nformation specifically prohibited from disclosure by federal or State law or rules and regulations implementing federal or State law."
+5 ILCS 140/7(1)(a).
+Accordingly, the home addresses, dates of birth, driver's license numbers, and physical descriptions of the parties mentioned in the Responsive Document are exempt from disclosure per the Driver's Privacy Protection Act, 18 U.S.C. § 2721 et seq., which prohibits individuals from knowingly obtaining or disclosing "personal information" from a motor vehicle record.